brandonindia-mcs/product-catalog/README.md

 <img width="1463" height="1203" alt="Screenshot 2025-11-04 at 5 28 18 PM" src="https://github.com/user-attachments/assets/be642a1a-7b41-496d-8d2d-da12b4201aea" />

 ### Backend LLM interrogtion (chat)
-Demonstrates a prompt entered into a React chat component, hitting I middleware node.js/Fastify server, using a python AI client to send a canned prompt, then chat completions to triggeres a canned prompt to be sent to Azure OpenAI.
+Demonstrates a prompt entered into a React chat component and a middleware node.js/Fastify server calling python script.
+Python construct an AI client, uses chat completions to send a canned prompt to Azure OpenAI, then send the response back to the server.

 The reply from the LLM backend was captured and displayed in realtime.

 <img width="1874" height="1427" alt="Screenshot 2025-11-04 at 5 27 18 PM" src="https://github.com/user-attachments/assets/d2f99c4c-d0b2-4d19-a7c2-727dc02f09c8" />